Boulder, Colorado: Music

 Founded in 1958, the Boulder Philharmonic Orchestra is a professional orchestra under the leadership of its Music Director Michael Butterman.

 Founded in 1976 by Giora Bernstein, the Colorado Music Festival presents a summer series of concerts in Chautauqua Auditorium.

-Founded in 1981, the Boulder Bach Festival (BBF) is an annual festival celebrating the life, legacy, and music of J.S.
+Founded in 1981, the Boulder Bach Festival is an annual festival celebrating the life, legacy, and music of J.S.
 Bach.
-The festival is led by Executive Director Zachary Carrettin and Artistic Director Mina Gajic.
+The festival is led by Executive Director Zachary Carrettin and Artistic Director Mina Gajić.

+Founded in 1988, Colorado MahlerFest celebrates the legacy of composer Gustav Mahler through an annual festival.
+Under Artistic Director Kenneth Woods, The Colorado MahlerFest Orchestra draws together young professionals, conservatory and university students, and advanced amateurs.

 Dance

 Boulder is home to multiple dance companies and establishments.
 Boulder Ballet was founded by former American Ballet Theatre dancer Larry Boyette in the 1970s as part of the Ballet Arts Studios.
 Lemon Sponge Cake Contemporary Ballet was founded in 2004 by Robert Sher-Machherndl, former principal dancer of the Dutch National Ballet and Bavarian State Ballet.

 Conference on World Affairs

-The Conference on World Affairs, started in 1948, is an annual one-week conference featuring dozens of discussion panels on a variety of contemporary issues.
+The Conference on World Affairs, started in 1948, is an annual one-week conference featuring dozens of discussion panels on contemporary issues.